awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-rules.md

   + To find available tensor collections for `name`, see [ Debugger Built\-in Tensor Collections ](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md#built-in-collections)\.
   + For a full list of adjustable `parameters`, see [ Debugger CollectionConfig API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md#configuring-collection-using-sagemaker-python-sdk)\.

+For more information about the Debugger rule class, methods, and parameters, see [SageMaker Debugger Rule class](https://sagemaker.readthedocs.io/en/stable/api/training/debugger.html) in the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\.

 The following code example shows the structure of built\-in rules to adjust parameters\.
-In this example, the `stalled_training_rule` collects the `losses` tensor collection from a training stage at every 50 step and an evaluation stage at every 10 step\.
-If the training process starts stalling, the `stalled_training_rule` stops training job if there is no tensor output collected for 120 seconds\.
+In this example, the `stalled_training_rule` collects the `losses` tensor collection from a training job at every 50 steps and an evaluation stage at every 10 steps\.
+If the training process starts stalling and not collecting tensor outputs for 120 seconds, the `stalled_training_rule` stops the training job\.

 ```
 import sagemaker